manassaloi/manassaloi.github.io/usesthis.md

 + Kindle Paperwhite (Wi-fi model): I bought my first Kindle in 2015.
 Got another Kindle Paperwhite as part of my onboarding at Directi.
 I use both Kindles: One for reading non fiction (and take notes) and another for fiction (mostly light reading).

 + [Apple iPad (Wi-Fi, 32GB)](https://www.amazon.in/Apple-iPad-Tablet-Wi-Fi-Space/dp/B07C4YKR3J): I spent months agonising over whether to buy it or not.
 It has turned out to be money well spent.
-Super helpful for creating rough mocks & also take notes during meetings.
+Helpful for creating quick mocks.
+My wife uses it to draw.

 + [Apple Pencil](https://www.apple.com/in/apple-pencil/): Bought it along with with my iPad.
 It has been a life changer.
 Super helpful to create handwritten notes & also draw on Procreate (when you are in the mood for it).